The brain-landscape of Bitcoin

 Take for example the different ways English is spoken throughout the United Kingdom.
 The dominant culture in the UK is centred in the South.
 The way people think in the South is not the same as people in the North.
 The culture is different, because the logic is different, because the language is different.
 We may all speak English, but Northern English is not the same as Southern English.
 It’s more than just an accent, it’s a set of values.

-I think there’s a strong argument to be made, that the media spreads the Londoncentric virus, allowing it to dominate the farthest reaches of the country.
+I think there’s a strong argument to be made, that the media spreads the Londoncentric virus, allowing it to dominate the furthest reaches of the country.
 It changes the way people speak, and think, and understand the world.

 Burroughs’ “cut up” technique may offer a way of immunising ourselves against this homogenising virus.
 By cutting into his text Burroughs was able to create new words, new sentence structures, new logics, and releases his own mutations into the culture.